CAGE was founded in 2015 by a group of trained Classical Cambodian Dancers from Philadelphia.

 Our logo was created by Cynthia Son, a member of CAGE.
 Her art is featured in a lot of CAGE's branding and publications.
 The concept of our logo is to celebrate CAGE:

 Lanica Angpak is a second generation Cambodian American.
 Her family survived the Khmer Rouge and resettled in Philadelphia in the 1980's.
 She has danced since the age of 2 years old, but formally began her training when she was 7 years old.
-18 years later, Lanica is a teaching artist with a passion for bringing together arts and culture with social justice and youth leadership.
+Currently, Lanica is a teaching artist with a passion for bringing together arts and culture with social justice and youth leadership.
 Her professional career is focused on community organizing, youth development, and program development.
 In 2015, Lanica was awarded the Leeway Foundation's Transformation Award for her work in the community and arts.
 With the Transformation Award, Lanica will dedicate her time to building on CAGE's mission.